 Basic obedience training can usually be managed by the owner with the help of group classes.
 With the more intensive kinds of training required to qualify a dog as an emotional support dog, or for other kinds of service, the dogs will generally need to learn more involved and complex commands and be trained to cope with a wider range of situations than those covered in obedience training.
-For these purposes, it’s usually best to enlist the help of a professional trainer or to buy a pre-trained dog.
+For service dog training, it’s usually best to enlist the help of a professional dog trainer or to buy a pre-trained dog.

 How much does training typically cost?

 The cost of training varies depending on its intensiveness.
 A basic group obedience class (30-45 minutes long per session) can run you as little as $120, while group classes for difficult dogs can range from $200-$300 for programs six weeks or longer.
 Where more concentrated work on their behavior is needed, where the owner wants to share the work of training with a professional or where the goals of training are more ambitious, private trainers and board-and-train programs can become a factor.
 The cost of board-and-train programs can range from $90-$200 a day, while the going rate for private trainers can range from $175 per hour all the way up to $400, depending on the local market.

 The cost of really comprehensive pretraining, targeted at consistently qualifying the dogs involved to act as licensed ESAs (emotional support animals), runs considerably higher, particularly in cases where the supplier is providing a unified program that combines breeding, training and health screening.
 The pretraining costs of an advanced-training puppy from Pride & Prejudoodles, which operates just such an integrated program, run approximately $9,900 before adoption and delivery fees.

 2. Is It Worth It?
 The Benefits of Buying a Trained Dog